Get

 Domestic cats are found in just about every sector of human society, and just as humans exist in conditions varying from squalor to luxury, so too do cats.
 The sad truth is that for creatures living in terrible conditions that often lack shelter, food, and adequate health care, life expectancy is low.
 Of course, the opposite is true for humans and their pets that exist on the opposite end of this scale— good health is a result, and life expectancy is higher.

 The true lifespan of an outdoor cat isn’t consistent across studies and geographic locations.
-Some studies have postulated an average lifespan for outdoor pet cats at around 9 years or so.
+Some studies have postulated an average lifespan of outdoor cats at around 9 years or so.
 The average lifespan of an unowned feral cat isn’t well established.
 However, they are generally thought to live much shorter lives than their pet counterparts.
 Read on to find out more.

 There are varying degrees of “outdoor” cats, as you may have already realized and wondered about.
 Let’s take a look at some typical scenarios and how they might affect a cat’s longevity.